Certified Tree Pruning Service Milwaukee Trusts

 Looking for a tree topping service?
 Read why tree topping is a bad idea.

-Roots growing up out of the ground around the base of a tree not only look bad, they can be so invasive that they start killing off the grass in your law and making it impossible to mow without hitting the lawnmower blade on the roots.
+Roots growing up out of the ground around the base of a tree look bad and can be so invasive that they start killing off the grass in your lawn.
 This is when many homeowners look into root pruning.

 We take a conservative approach to pruning tree roots by not pruning any root more than 2” in diameter.
 Doing so can compromise a tree’s ability to take in water and nutrients.
 We avoid removing roots close to the trunk of the tree, since these are part of the tree’s supporting structure.
 We also won’t prune out more than 20% of above-ground roots at a time, and we allow the tree 2 to 3 years to recover before doing any further pruning.
-This approach has worked well, although it's obviously not the quick fix many homeowners are seeking.
-Still, it's better to proceed cautiously than to risk losing a tree.
+Although it's obviously not the quick fix many homeowners are seeking, it's better to proceed cautiously than to risk losing a tree.

-When is the best time of year for root pruning?
+When is the best time of year for branch and root pruning?